 While CreditPro doesn't guarantee your score will go up, they do guarantee that their credit lines are "seasoned credit lines with a minimum of 3 years, have perfect payment history, and less than 10% of the available credit being utilized."

 Are Tradelines Legal to Use?

-Tradelines are a legal and legitimate way to raise your credit score.
+Tradelines are a legal and legitimate way to add to your credit history.
 There are no federal or state laws that prohibit the purchase of tradelines.